Overlapping substitutions and tilings: Consistency of pre-overlapping substitution: open set condition

-For the Bronze-mean tiles we introduced at beginning (See Figure \ref{BronzeSubst}), we will show here that the boundaries of tiles satisfy the open set condition and the feasible sets satisfy linear IFS condition.
+\begin{ex}[Feasible open sets for boundaries Bronze-mean 'tiles'] For the Bronze-mean tiles we introduced at the beginning (See Figure \ref{BronzeSubst}), we will show here that the boundaries of tiles satisfy the open set condition and the feasible sets satisfy linear IFS condition.

 Denote the Bronze-means tiles by $T_1$ (produced by $ST$), $T_2$ (produced by $BT$) and $T_3$ (produced by $R$).
 By the construction of $T_1,T_2$ and $T_3$ , the boundaries of them are distinguished by two different types, say $J_1$ and $J_2$ (see Figure \ref{BronzeJ1J2}).
 And $J_1$, $J_2$ satisfy the following set equations